Simple qudit ZX and ZH calculi, via integrals: Introduction

 In this work, we consider how different normalisations of the ZX- and ZH-calculus may be expressed in a more uniform way, by representing operators on qudits (of any fixed dimension $D>1$) through the use of integrals with respect to a discrete measure.
-We may summarise these results, as follows.